 Any vending machines that sell vapour products must be in adult-only venues.

-Vapour products advertisements outside of retail stores
+Vapour products advertisements outside of retail stores and in public places

 Display requirements for vapour products in duty free stores